Asamartino/Uniswap_V3/README.md

 ### Front-end implementation
 The frontend has been [created](https://dexfrontend-lilac.vercel.app/).
-The connections with our smart contracts are underway as wee need to implement [additional contracts](https://github.com/Uniswap/v3-periphery/tree/main/contracts).
+The connections with our smart contracts are underway as we need to implement [additional contracts](https://github.com/Uniswap/v3-periphery/tree/main/contracts).

 ![Screenshot 2023-02-17 at 13 02 38](https://user-images.githubusercontent.com/67859510/219695799-4fc4b143-4317-4d25-a468-7e91f236a4d8.png)
 ![Screenshot 2023-02-17 at 13 03 05](https://user-images.githubusercontent.com/67859510/219695823-1654cf0e-6a38-4f66-ad14-c9e692308b23.png)